 Hersheypark® In The Dark | Hershey's Chocolate World

 Experience all the chocolatey goodness of the Sweetest Place on Earth™ this Halloween!
 Trick-or-treat your way through Hersheypark® In The Dark and Hershey's Chocolate World before ending the night riding any (or all!) of the park’s 13 rollercoasters.
 If creepy crawlers are more your thing, then bring your flashlight for a tour of Creatures Of The Night at ZooAmerica®.
 The fun doesn’t stop there!
-On Fridays and Saturdays in October, Hershey Gardens lights up the night with more than 150 illuminated jack-o-lanterns during Pumpkin Glow, and on Oct.
-13, 20, and 27, the Hershey Museum offers a monster pop chocolate lab class, Chocolate Monster Mischief.
+During the last two weekends of October, Hershey Gardens lights up the night with more than 150 illuminated jack-o-lanterns during Pumpkin Glow.

 Happy Hauntings, Dutch Wonderland